VladimirAlexiev/soml/owl2soml/README.md

   `owl:topObjectProperty owl:bottomObjectProperty owl:topDataProperty owl:bottomDataProperty`

 Properties are processed as follows:
-- The chars `[-_.]` are removed from class & property local names in order to make valid GraphQL names.
 - Gets prop [Labels and Descriptions](#labels-and-descriptions)
 - Assigns `kind: literal` or `kind: object` depending on property type and range: see [Datatypes](#datatypes) for details